codepath/web103_finalproject/README.md

 <img src='https://i.imgur.com/e5CG7le.gif' title='Edit Movie' width='800' alt='Video Walkthrough' />

+### Toogle movie view

+✅ User can toggle the movie display by switch either card or timeline form.

+[gif goes here]

 ### User Wishlist Dashboard

-User can see various movie wishlsits they've created.
+✅ User can see various movie wishlsits they've created.
 Also, the user can click on a wishlist to see a wishlist detail screen, showing movies contained in the wishlist.

 [gif goes here]

-### Create a wishlist

-User can create a new wishlist to save their favorite movies.

-[gif goes here]

 ### Add a movies to a wishlist

-User can add movies to a wishlist from their list of movies.
+✅ User can add movies to a wishlist from their list of movies.

 [gif goes here]

 ### Remove a movie from wishlist

-User can remove a movie from the wishlist detail screen.
+✅ User can remove a movie from the wishlist detail screen.

 [gif goes here]

-### Delete a wishlist from the dashboard

-User can delete any wishlist directly from the dashboard with a delete button.
+### Filter movies by keyword

+✅ User can filter out the movie they want to see by typing the title, director's name, or actors' names in a search bar

 [gif goes here]